-Click here for the SNPHN Clinical Council Terms of Reference.
+Click here for the SNHN Clinical Council Terms of Reference.

-The SNPHN Community Council has broad representation across the following sectors – Aged Care, CALD, Youth, Aboriginal, Disability, Law, Community & Family Health, Chronic Disease, Workforce Health, Mental Health, Carers, Governance, Veterans Health and Homelessness.
+The SNHN Community Council represent their community with life experience from the following areas – Aged Care, Culturally and Linguistically Diverse, Youth, Aboriginal, Disability, Law, Community and Family Health, Chronic Disease, Workforce Health, Mental Health, Carers, Governance, and Homelessness.

-Comprising of ten members representing diverse communities, health priorities and perspectives, the Council has provided consultation and feedback on:
+Comprising of 10 members representing diverse communities, health priorities and perspectives, the Community Council has provided consultation and feedback throughout 2017/18 on:

-The Council is a highly engaged, inspired group of people committed to ensuring that appropriate healthcare services are provided where needed to achieve the best outcomes for people and their families in the region.
+The Community Council is a highly engaged, inspired group of people committed to ensuring that appropriate healthcare services are provided where needed to achieve the best outcomes for people and their families’ in the region.

-For more information about the SNPHN Community Council click here for the Terms of Reference.
+For more information about the SNHN Community Council click here for the Terms of Reference.

-The Sydney North Primary Health Network (SNPHN) Community Council will give the community an important voice in local healthcare.
-Individual members of the community will work together, and in tandem with SNPHN Clinical Council (GP and Health Professional led), to achieve better health outcomes for the people of Northern Sydney.
+The Sydney North Health Network (SNHN) Community Council will give the community an important voice in local healthcare.
+Individual members of the community will work together, and in tandem with SNHN Clinical Council (GP and Health Professional led), to achieve better health outcomes for the people of Northern Sydney.

-Together the two Councils will help inform the SNPHN Board and Management on local health needs, priorities and gaps, and to help shape local services and programs.
+Together the two Councils will help inform the SNHN Board and Management on local health needs, priorities and gaps, and to help shape local services and programs.